cc2modteam/cc2logger/README.md

+# CC2 Server admin system
+## cc2control

+A web interface for controlling one or more CC2 Dedicated servers.

+## Log Parser (cc2logger)
-# Game log parser for Carrier Command 2

-A simple python library for parsing jsonl files created by carrier command 2.
+Includes a hame log parser for Carrier Command 2, A simple python library for parsing jsonl files created by carrier command 2.

 Usage:
 ```